Deep Neural Networks and Brain Alignment: Brain Encoding and Decoding (Survey): Brain Encoding

-\textbf{Auditory Encoding}: Speech stimuli have mostly been represented using encodings of text transcriptions~\cite{huth2016natural} or using basic features like phoneme rate, the sum of squared FFT coefficients~\cite{pandey2022music}, etc. Text transcription-based methods ignore the raw audio-sensory information completely.
-The basic speech feature engineering method misses the benefits of transfer learning from rigorously pretrained speech DL models.
+To study auditory processing in the human brain, earlier studies focused on using hand-constructed features such as a number of phonemes, MFCC (Mel Frequency Cepstral Coefficients), spectrotemporal modulations for auditory brain encoding~\citep{de2017hierarchical}.
+These basic acoustic features are part of a standard model of primary auditory cortex responses to sound encoding~\citep{norman2018neural,venezia2019hierarchy, mesgarani2014phonetic}.
+In several other studies, speech stimuli have predominantly been represented as text transcriptions~\citep{huth2016natural}, or basic features like phoneme rate and the sum of squared FFT (Fast Fourier Transform) coefficients have been employed when constructing encoding models~\citep{pandey2022music}.
+However, text transcription-based methods ignore the raw audio-sensory information completely.
+The basic speech feature engineering method misses the benefits of transfer learning from rigorously pretrained speech deep learning (DL) models.
+The benefits of using pretrained speech models include: (i) efficient contextual speech representations, (ii) enhanced accuracy and (iii) flexibility in fine-tuning.